Multi-Persona Thinking for Bias Mitigation in Large Language Models: Cost Match Comparison

-Table~\ref{tab:sc_comparison} shows the results of self-consistency (SC) with different sample size ($k$).
-Scaling up the size slightly improves the average accuracy (77.44\% to 79.07\%), but struggles to reduce diff-bias score.
-In contrast, given the same computational cost ($k=10$), our MPT achieves significantly higher performance in both metrics and significantly outperforms SC even when it uses more compute ($k=15$).
+Table~\ref{tab:ana_cost_llama8} shows the results of self-consistency with different sample sizes ($k$).
+Scaling up the sample size slightly improves the average accuracy (77.44\% to 79.07\%), but struggles to reduce diff-bias score.
+In contrast, our MPT has a computational cost of 13 and achieves clearly better performance on both metrics.
+It outperforms SC at a similar cost and still remains superior even when SC uses more computation ($k=15$)..

-Table~\ref{tab:llama_sts_full} provides a detailed breakdown of the performance of \texttt{Llama-3.1-8B-Instruct} on the StereoSet benchmark, separating results by word-level and sentence-level tasks.